yugabyte/ybm-cli/docs/ybm_user_invite.md

 ### Synopsis

-Invite a user to your YugabyteDB Managed account
+Invite a user to your YugabyteDB Aeon account

 ```
 ybm user invite [flags]